-The Court should grant certiorari to reject "the rule favoring narrow construction of FOIA exemptions."
+The Court should expressly reject "the rule favoring narrow construction of FOIA exemptions."
 Milner v.
 Dep't of the Navy, 562 U.S. 562, 579-80 (2011).

 This Court has never articulated a principled basis for the narrow-construction canon.
 The canon appears to have originated in ill-considered dicta from a line of D.C.
 Circuit cases from the early 1970s.
 In Department of the Air Force v.
 Rose, 425 U.S. 352 (1976), this Court adopted the narrow-construction canon, citing only the D.C.
 Circuit cases in support.
-Subsequent cases have repeated the canon, citing previous cases.
-But this Court has never explained the basis for this canon, beyond adverting to FOIA's supposed general policy in favor of disclosure.
+Subsequent cases have repeated the canon, but this Court has never explained its basis, beyond adverting to FOIA's supposed general policy in favor of disclosure.